silviaCerby/gitbook/docs/management/identity_lifecycle/business_hubs/apps/Kahoot/connect-a-business-hub-for-kahoot.md

   3. Enter the login credentials of your Kahoot user account.
   4. Click the **Connect account** button.
 The dialog box closes, and a success message box and a new account card are displayed.

-The next step is 4\.
-Manage unmatched users.
+The next step is [4.
+Manage unmatched users](connect-a-business-hub-for-kahoot.md#id-4.-manage-unmatched-users).

 ### 4\.
 Manage unmatched users